 General and Administrative.
-General and administrative expenses consist primarily of personnel costs of our finance, legal, employee benefits and compliance, technical support and other administrative personnel, as well as accounting and legal professional services fees and facilities fees.
+General and administrative expenses consist primarily of personnel costs of our finance, legal, employee benefits and compliance, technical support and other administrative personnel, as well as bad debt expense, accounting and legal professional services fees and facilities fees.
 We are constraining expenses generally to the extent practicable.

-Interest and Other Income (Expense), Net
+Interest and Other (Expense) Income, Net

-Interest and other income (expense), net, consists primarily of interest income, interest expense, and other income and expense.
+Interest and other (expense) income, net, consists primarily of interest expense, interest income, and other income and expense.
+Interest expense is related to imputed interest on post-closing payments related to our business acquisitions and revolving loan facility which matured in June 2017.
 Interest income represents interest earned on our cash and cash equivalents, which may increase or decrease depending on market interest rates and the amounts invested.
-Interest expense is related to our revolving loan facility which matured in June 2017, promissory notes issued in connection with our acquisitions, and imputed interest on non-interest bearing notes.
-We have no borrowing agreements outstanding as of June 30, 2018; however interest expense could increase if, among other things, we enter into a new borrowing agreement to manage liquidity or make additional acquisitions through debt financing.
-Other income and expense includes gains and losses on foreign currency exchange, gains and losses on sales of websites and domain names that were not considered to be strategically important to our business, impairment of investments and other non-operating items.
+Other income and expense includes gains and losses on foreign currency exchange, gains and losses on sales of websites and domain names that were not considered to be strategically important to our business, impairment of investment and other non-operating items.